xXKingRalphXx/setuptheos/README.md

 Setuptheos for iOS and OS X
 ------

-Just a simple project I wrote to automate the installation of theos.
+A simple project I wrote to automate the installation of theos.
+Probably out of date.
+(I can't believe I used to write code like this.)